Welcome to part two of our article on UNESCO World Heritage sites in Turkey.

 Great Mosque and Hospital of Divriği

-The stunning Divriği mosque and madrasa (seminary) complex as been declared by UNESCO to be one of the most important centres of cultural heritage in the world.
-It’s exceptional remoteness – two hours’ drive from Sivas – makes it one of the least visited sites.
+The stunning Divriği mosque and madrasa (seminary) complex has been declared by UNESCO to be one of the most important centres of cultural heritage in the world.
+Its exceptional remoteness – two hours’ drive from Sivas – makes it one of the least visited sites.
 Originally a Byzantine stronghold, Divriği was taken by the Seljuks who commissioned the building with its lavishly carved portals.
 The Great Mosque and Hospital of Divriği was added to the World Heritage List in 1985.